Skip to main content

 Scope and Contents

-These Were the Valiant is a historical book chronicling westward expansion into America's southwestern states, specifically New Mexico, and takes an in-depth look at some of the New Mexico's most prominent historical characters, such as Kit Carson, Bishop Lamy, General Kearny, The Hermit of Hermit's Peak, and the Romeros of Romeroville.
+These Were the Valiant is a historical book chronicling westward expansion into America's southwestern states, specifically New Mexico, and it takes an in-depth look at some of New Mexico's most prominent historical characters, such as Kit Carson, Bishop Lamy, General Kearny, the Hermit of Hermit's Peak, and the Romeros of Romeroville.

 Dates